Qiskit/qiskit/README.md

 This simple example makes an entangled state, also called a [Bell state](https://qiskit.org/textbook/ch-gates/multiple-qubits-entangled-states.html#3.2-Entangled-States-).

-Once you've made your first quantum circuit, you can then simulate this circuit.
+Once you've made your first quantum circuit, you can then simulate it.
 To do this, first we need to compile your circuit for the target backend we're going to run on.
 In this case we are leveraging the built-in `BasicAer` simulator.
 However, this simulator is primarily for testing and is quite basic and very limited (as the name implies).
-You should consider using [`qiskit-aer`](https://github.com/Qiskit/qiskit-aer/) for any real simulation work.
+You should consider more sophisticated simulators, such as [`qiskit-aer`](https://github.com/Qiskit/qiskit-aer/), for any real simulation work.

 ```